How Often Should I Service My Boiler in Rhode Island?

 Inspection and tuning

-- Checking system pressure (should be around 12–15 psi cold on a residential hydronic system)
+- Checking system pressure (around 12–15 psi cold on a residential hydronic system)

 - Inspecting the expansion tank charge